-- Montalayo: a sheep sausage, but they've never had it when I've been there. - Chicharron: saucy pig skin, which is very tasty, though you might want to share one taco as this dish presents a lot of fatty meat for one person to eat...but it's way worth having. - Consommé de chivo: goat broth, which is a good beverage to sip on a cold morning.
-This light soup, which may have been created in the process of preparing birria, is traditionally made of goat, steamed so as to collect juices, covered with chili paste and roasted.
-Some stands advertising birria are not serving goat but rather beef, which can be tasty, though I prefer to eat the traditional animal in this dish.
+- Montalayo: a sheep sausage, slightly spicy. - Chicharron: saucy pig skin, which is very tasty, though you might want to share one taco as this dish presents a lot of fatty meat for one person to eat...but it is way worth having. - Consommé de chivo: this light, goat-based broth may have been created in the process of preparing birria, which is traditionally made of goat, steamed so as to collect juices, covered with some kind of chili paste and then roasted.
+Note that some stands advertising birria are not serving goat but rather beef, which can be tasty, too, though I prefer to eat the traditional animal in this dish.